cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 of network planning policies, deployment procedures, etc., without jeopardizing the daily operation of the real network.

-The main difference between network digital twin and simulation platform is the use of interactive virtual-real mapping to support integration of model (e.g., emulation) based analysis in real network operations environments, up to and including closed loops for network operations automation.
+The main difference between network digital twin and simulation platforms is the use of interactive virtual-real mapping to support integration of model (e.g., emulation) based analysis in real network operations environments, up to and including closed loops for network operations automation.
 Simulation